 Is texting for seniors actually common?

 The quick answer is yes.
 In fact, a 2017 study by AARP found that text messaging surpassed email as the most popular tool for staying connected among people between 50 and 70 years old.
-Looking at cumulative totals, 86 percent of people older than 50 connect with people through instant messaging.
-Although it may be hard to believe, texting for seniors is the status quo, rather than a distant future.
+Looking at cumulative totals, 86 percent of people older than 50 connect with people via texting from a mobile device.
+Although it may be hard to believe, texting for seniors is the new status quo.

 Texting for healthcare

-Similar to texting for seniors, texting has not been widely accepted as the new standard for communication in healthcare.
-Unfortunately, the reluctance to innovate due to the importance of the work has caused many health organizations across the United States to continue using phone calls and emails as their primary mode of communication.
-This not only costs hospitals a substantial amount of money, but these messages are also much less likely to be delivered to the recipient.
+Texting a healthcare provider has not been widely accepted as the standard for communication.
+A reluctance to innovate communication channels has caused many health organizations across the United States to continue using voice call and email as their primary mode of communication.
+This not only costs hospitals a substantial amount of money, but these messages are also much less likely to be seen by the intended recipient.
 On the care coordination side, inefficient communication methods like these can cost valuable time and even lives.
-Today, medical texting services save practices tens or even hundreds of thousands of dollars each year, in addition to improving patient health outcomes and saving countless lives.
+Today, medical texting services save practices tens to hundreds of thousands of dollars each year.
+In addition, it allows providers to improve patient health outcomes and customer service experiences, as well as save countless lives.

-Healthcare texting services come with different features and prices.
+Healthcare texting services come with a variety of different features and prices.
 To make things simpler, we have boiled down the list to highlight the 5 essential tools a secure healthcare messaging service must have.

 - File Delivery: Share X-rays, treatment plans, medications, and other protected health information with patients and other providers.